T32 Postdoctoral Fellowship Openings

 Program Description

-The postdoctoral fellow may work with one of 17 primary mentors, spanning 7 departments – Anesthesiology, Neurobiology, Medicine, Psychiatry, Biology, Radiology, and Psychology.
+The postdoctoral fellow may work with one of 23 primary mentors, spanning 7 departments: Anesthesiology, Neurobiology, Medicine, Psychiatry, Biology, Radiology, and Psychology.

-Our T32 also provides tuition support to obtain Stanford Masters in Epidemiology and Clinical Research for those who would benefit from additional training in clinical research.
+Our T32 trainees may have an opportunity to obtain a Stanford Master's in Epidemiology and Clinical Research for those who would benefit from additional training in clinical research.

 Disciplines in which we offer training